 Luxury Custom Charters

 If you want to experience Cayman living at its finest, a day out on the water is an absolute must.
-We offer customized half-day, full-day, sunset and overnight cruises.
+We offer customized half-day, full-day, and sunset cruises.
 You let us know what activities you would like to do, and we will help you to build your own itinerary, one that suits everyone’s taste with the perfect mix of activities and leisure time.
-We start our Charters from the Cayman Islands Yacht Club but are happy to do personalized pick ups.
+We start our Charters from Camana Bay but are happy to do personalized pick ups.

 What’s Included: All charters include Fresh Towels, Music (Bluetooth Available) WiFi, Snorkel Gear, Life Jackets, Snorkel vests and noodles, and food for the Rays.
 Fishing Charters include all tackle & bait.
-Fresh fruit platter or garden-fresh vegetable platter with hummus, gourmet cheese or charcuterie platter, light snacks and drinks.
+Fresh fruit platter or garden-fresh vegetable platter with hummus, light snacks and drinks.
 Additional food and beverage options are available upon request.
 We can also have a private chef on-board with 72 hours notice.

 - On Bamboozle, for ultimate comfort we suggest up to 14 guests.
 Maximum capacity is 38 guests.